-Internet of Things (IoT) projects can be complex.
+Internet of Things (IoT) and Industrial Internet of Things (IIoT) projects can be complex.
 The last thing you want to worry about is whether you’re cabling will be able to handle what you throw at it.
-No matter if you’re working on an intelligent building, smart manufacturing plant, asset/fleet tracking system or a similar project, your first step to success is making sure your cable plant is ready.
+No matter if you’re working on a smart building, manufacturing plant, asset/fleet tracking system or a similar project, your first step to success is making sure your cable plant is ready for both information technologies (IT) and operational technologies (OT).
 Let’s look at how to tackle this goal that will ensure the success of your next IoT project.

 Understand what’s required from a network and cabling perspective

-This may sound obvious, but the most important thing to understand from a cabling perspective is what you plan to connect from one end of the cabling to the next.
+The most important thing to understand from a cabling perspective is what you plan to connect from end to end.
 Yet there are many things that must be considered.
-And this is especially true when working with IoT devices that can vary greatly in terms of what they require from the network.
+As mentioned, this is especially true when working with IoT devices that can vary greatly in terms of what they require from the network.
 In general, IoT must address three key areas from a network cabling perspective: speed, power and distance.

 Speed has to do with the throughput and latency needs required by the IoT devices for them to function appropriately.
-Power is whether the IoT endpoints will be fed power over Ethernet (PoE) cabling – and at what levels of output they require.
+Power is whether the IoT endpoints will be fed low-voltage power over the cabling using power over Ethernet (PoE) technologies – and at what levels of low-voltage output they require.
 Finally, distance refers to the maximum length of cabling that will need to be run to connect all components.

 Example 10Base-T1L 1000m (802.3cg) Test Results

 What’s even more interesting is that this standard runs over single pair copper cabling as opposed to four pair cabling which is the norm for most other Ethernet installations.
 Single pair Ethernet (SPE) also provides the benefit of lower cost, thinner and lighter cable runs.
 It’s a great option for IoT projects that fit those requirements.